-Unlike gold, silver has demand that extends beyond jewelry, coins and bars.
-Because it’s also the best conductor of electricity and boasts anti-bacterial properties, silver is also used heavily in batteries, solar panels, electronics, dentistry and medicine.
+While this metal’s purpose has changed throughout history, silver remains a valuable commodity with a strong demand in the market.
+Unlike gold, silver has demand that extends beyond jewelry, coins and bars or acting as an inflation hedge.
+Because it’s the best conductor of electricity and boasts anti-bacterial properties, silver is also used heavily in batteries, solar panels, electronics, dentistry and medicine.

 Investing in stocks is a well-known method for approaching the market.